 - Tires: Vittoria Corsa 28mm

 Wilier is one of the top Italian bike brands.
-Their Filante belongs among the most beautiful road bikes on the market.
+Their Filante is among the most beautiful road bikes on the market.

 The Filante SLR is a simple racing bike with relatively aggressive geometry suitable for all terrains.

-One of the features I want to highlight is the aligned front fork, and seat stays, improving the wind flow around and through the bike.
+One of the features I want to highlight is the aligned front fork and seat stays, which improve the wind flow around and through the bike.

 I recommend watching the following presentation to learn more about this bike.